Coronavirus package: What employers need to know about wage and sick leave support

-Employers must be able show or forecast at least a 30 per cent drop in revenue in any one month between January and June this year compared to the same month the previous year to qualify for the wage subsidies announced in today's covid-19 economic package.
+Employers must be able to show or forecast at least a 30 per cent drop in revenue in any one month between January and June this year compared to the same month the previous year to qualify for the wage subsidies announced in today's covid-19 economic package.

 READ MORE: